-The letter will contain the following information: the start date that the collection site will open, the internet web page and web address of the submission site, the logon information for the user ID and password, the date the submission data should be entered by and the date of closing.
+The letter will contain the following information: the start date that the collection site will open, the internet web page and web address of the submission site, the log-on information for the user ID and password, the date the submission data should be entered by and the date of closing.

-The Office of the Vice President for Student Affairs and Enrollment Management, which is responsible for ensuring the compliance of the Act, will next receive the letter.
+The Office of Finance and Administration, which is responsible for ensuring the compliance of the Act, will next receive the letter.
 Under the direction of the Vice President, the Chief of Police or his/her designee will open (log on to) the submission site.
 Under the guidance of the Chief of Police, all the data or information will be collected, which may include: